Hurricane Katrina Roars Across Mississippi Gulf Coast

 QB Myles Brennan Signs with LSU

-Saint Stanislaus’s record-setting quarterback, Myles Brennan, has distinguished himself as one of the nation’s top-rated pro-style quarterbacks and was ranked No. 10.
+Saint Stanislaus’s record-setting quarterback, Myles Brennan, distinguished himself as one of the nation’s top-rated pro-style quarterbacks and was ranked No. 10.
 He committed to LSU when Les Miles was the head coach and gave a thumbs up when LSU named Ed Orgeron as the Tigers new head coach.

 Playing for Saint Stanislaus High School, Brennan holds all the Mississippi state records for total offense (16,168), passing touchdowns (166), and passing yards (15,138) in a career.
 As a senior, Brennan threw for 3,982 yards, 48 touchdowns, and just three interceptions.